Mahmoud-Ehab/global-store/frontend/README.md

 # RequestDispatcher

 This is the bridge which leads to the backend.
-The frontend shall use it along with StateManager to retrieve the data from the Database, and save the frequent used data by using the StateManager.
+The frontend shall use it along with StateManager to retrieve the data from the Database, and save the frequently used data by using the StateManager.
 It's up to the frontend implementation to decide whether it's worth retrieving the data from the StateManager or updating it and get the up-to-date version by using RequestDispatcher.

 This component basically contains two elements: Dispatcher & RequestBuilder.
 Technically, the both objects contribute in constructing the (HTTP) request; the Dispatcher specifies requests proxy and headers, and the Builder specifies the url, the body and the method.